atelie-de-software/aws-lambda-pipeline/README.md

-# aws-lambda-pipeline
+# Aws Lambda Pipeline Deployment

-Spike to how create a AWS CodePipeline to deploy on AWS Lambda
+Spike for how to create a AWS CodePipeline to deploy on AWS Lambda.